Multiple Sclerosis Centers of Excellence

 Paralyzed Veterans of America: A Champion for Veterans with Multiple Sclerosis

 While many Veteran service organizations derive their purpose from advocating for disabled Veterans, PVA is distinguished by being both an advocate for Veterans as well as the disabled community.
 MS respects no demographic boundaries so the extent to which the organization makes society more accessible for Veterans with mobility impairment also benefits non-Veterans with disabilities.
 The organization’s professional team of architects promotes barrier-free design in public, private, and government construction, which promotes independence and encourages greater participation in society.
-Consistent with that effort is our support for the UN Convention on the Rights of Persons with Disabilities.
-This treaty, which has hit barriers in Congress due to ideological differences, will benefit the 650 million people around the world living with disabilities, including 2.3 million with MS.
+Consistent with that effort is our support for the United Nations Convention on the Rights of Persons with Disabilities.
+This treaty will benefit the 650 million people around the world living with disabilities, including 2.3 million with MS.

 PVA launched its PAVE Program in order to help disabled and hard-to-place Veterans become job ready and achieve economic self-sufficiency.
 PAVE, which stands for Paving Access for Veterans Employment, does exactly that by rolling over barriers to employment such as low self-expectation, employer stigmas, health issues, and lack of access to VA benefits.
 The program’s certified vocational counselors and employment analysts work with benefits experts and clinical advocates to holistically address a wide range of issues that prevent Veterans with disabling conditions from competing in the job market, and they also educate employers.